Skip to main content

 In this case, designate a lead applicant and provide the information requested in the executive summary for that organization or partner.
 Use the narrative prompts to explain your collaborative approach.

-Proposals must include one letter of support from a legislator, host organization, or funder as part of the application submission.
+The applicant must provide one letter of support from legislative leadership, legislators, legislative staff, a host organization or funders.
 Two additional letters of support may be submitted but are not required.
-Letters of support can be provided as a PDF or Word document.
+Letters of support may be provided as PDF or Word documents and should be included as part of the application submission.
+Prior successful applicants have included bipartisan letters of support from both chambers.

-Submit all grant application materials including the executive summary, narrative, budget narrative and summary table, and letters of support as PDFs to crdg-info@ncsl.org by 7 p.m.
-ET on Aug.
-4, 2023.
+Submit all grant application materials, including the executive summary, narrative, budget narrative and summary table, and letters of support, as PDFs to crdg-info@ncsl.org by 7 p.m.
+ET on July 1, 2024.

 Loading